AgentFlounder/TakeAction/README.md

 ## Contact your elected officials

+Phone calls are still the [most effective means](https://5calls.org/why-calling-works/) of contacting your representatives.
+Provide your name and address and staffers will tally your call or voicemail right away.

+Contact your representatives using:

+* https://5calls.org (phone) -  provides scripts if you're not sure what to say.
-Contact your representatives using https://5calls.org  (phone) and https://resist.bot   (email, fax, letter)
+* https://resist.bot (email, fax, letter) you type your message via SMS, Messenger, Insta, etc.

 Contact the White House.
 White House Comments line – (202) 456-1111 White House Switchboard – (202) 456-1414